No. 2 Bigger Than Phil

 Forget being a fireman - I wanted to play the guitar

 In 1960, I was in first grade in Hebrew school.
-In strode “The Hi-Lighters,” singing in Hebrew and English in three-part harmonies.
+In strode “The Hi-Lighters,” a musical group led by my much revered oldest cousin, Michael.
+They sang in all sorts of variegated harmonies in both Hebrew and English -- and I had never felt so important as when Michael pointed at me and said 'we're going to do our next song in G-major for this gentleman here," .
 Forget being a fireman or whatever, I wanted to play the guitar - with these guys!

 In 2016, my wife and music partner Marla secured a gig for us at Conor O’Neill’s in Ann Arbor, Michigan, through Marty Somberg, Irish fiddler extraordinaire - and former Hi-Lighter.
-I played the guitar with Marty, fulfilling a dream over a half-century later.
+Together with Marla, I played the guitar with Marty, fulfilling a dream over a half-century later.
+That my getting to play with one of my Hebrew School idols was made possible only by my participation in the Irish music scene suggests that synchronicity often comes with side dishes of irony and humor.

 I met Rory’s guitar 21 years before I met Rory

 In 1985, I was part of a psychiatric practice in which my best friend was Dr B. Dr B tried to sell me a 1946 Gibson LG (pictured).
 I demurred.
 Dr B left the group after meeting a ‘wonderful woman ambulance driver’.
-In 2006, I met Rory McNamara, whose singing showed me that everything I believed conferred “quality” in music was wrong.
+In 2006, I met Rory McNamara, whose singing showed me that everything I believed conferred “quality” in music was wrong (more on this in another blog).

 We all looked up at the sky and said, ‘There’s something bigger than Phil’